Research Project Privacy Notice

-The purpose for which BIT is processing your personal data is to conduct interviews to understand participants’ experiences with safer gambling tools offered by their banks and their opinions on potential new tools.
-These findings will be used to inform our work in the next phase of the project, to help design the gambling management tool we will take forward for prototyping, user testing and a trial.
-They may eventually be incorporated into a larger scale field trial with banks.
+The purpose for which BIT is processing your personal data is to conduct interviews to understand participants’ experiences with gambling management tools offered by gambling operators and their opinions on potential new tools, such as activity statements.
+These findings will be used to inform our work in the next phase of the project, to help refine the design of activity statements we will take forward for an online trial, using our Predictiv platform.
+They may eventually be incorporated into a larger scale field trial with gambling operators.

 What is our lawful basis for processing your personal data?

 Data protection laws require us to meet certain conditions before we are allowed to use your data in the manner described in this notice, including having a lawful basis for the processing.

 For all information collected: